WMBEdmands/compMS2Miner/README.md

 [![compMS2Miner_logo](https://raw.githubusercontent.com/WMBEdmands/compMS2Miner/master/inst/shiny-apps/compMS2explorer/www/CompMS2minerLogoTutorial.png)](http://bit.ly/28T06oN)

-Example data illustrating compMS2Miner is provided internal to the package and consists of a peak-picker output table from a nano-flow LC-hrMS metabolomic dataset of human blood samples and corresponding data-dependent MS/MS data files.
+Example data illustrating compMS2Miner is provided internal to the package and consists of a peak-picker output table from a nano-flow LC-HRMS metabolomic dataset of human blood samples and corresponding data-dependent MS/MS data files.
 An example workflow using this data is illustrated in the package vignette.
-The compMS2Miner package is designed to offer a more complete solution to the LC-hrMS metabolite identification challenge than currently available softwares in the R language and is also complementary to other extant R packages/ workflows.
+The compMS2Miner package is designed to offer a more complete solution to the LC-HRMS metabolite identification challenge than currently available softwares in the R language and is also complementary to other extant R packages/ workflows.

 #Features